Have you been able to find a good deal on LogicMark Inc.’s shares?

 Are institutional investors increasing their holdings in LGMK shares?

 The recent increase in stakes in LGMK appears to be a result of several institutional investors and hedge funds increasing their positions.
-Anson Funds Management LP’s position in LGMK has increased by 23.46% in the first quarter.
-The company now owns 1,000,000 shares of the stock, with a value of $0.2 million, following the purchase of 189,999 additional shares during the last quarter.
 The Vanguard Group, Inc. made another decreased to its shares in LGMK during the first quarter, downing its stake by -12.74%.
 During the last quarter, the company dropped down -34,796 additional shares for a total stake of worth $48626.0, bringing number of shares owned by the company to 238,362.

 During the first quarter, Group One Trading LP subtracted a -33,101 position in LGMK.
 Geode Capital Management LLC sold an additional 216.0 shares in the last quarter, decreasing its holdings by -0.29%, now holding 74074.0 shares worth $15111.0.
 At the end of the first quarter, Renaissance Technologies LLC decreased its LGMK holdings by -23.88% and now holds 56782.0 LGMK shares valued at $11584.0 with the lessened 17810.0 shares during the period.
 LGMK shares are owned by institutional investors to the tune of 7.70% at present.